raptor7197/signed-with-quantum/backend/README.md

 ## Connecting to the Frontend

 After building the application, you will need to link the backend to the frontend by providing the backend URL to the frontend application.
+Click on the settings Icon in the application and it will lead you to the backend link input box.

 ## Deployment